convox/convox/docs/integrations/monitoring/datadog.md

 ## Store Your API Key as a Kubernetes Secret

-Retrieve your [API Key](https://app.datadoghq.com/account/settings#api) from the DataDog console and store it as a secret in your cluster by replacing `<DATADOG_API_KEY>` with your API key and running the following command.
+Retrieve your [API Key](https://app.datadoghq.com/account/settings#api) from the Datadog console and store it as a secret in your cluster by replacing `<DATADOG_API_KEY>` with your API key and running the following command.

 ```
 $ kubectl create secret generic datadog-secret --from-literal api-key="<DATADOG_API_KEY>" --namespace="default"
 ```

-You will then need to grab the Base64 encoded version of your API key to put in the DataDog Agent configuration file.
+You will then need to grab the Base64 encoded version of your API key to put in the Datadog Agent configuration file.
 You can retrieve the Base64 encoded value by running

 `$ kubectl get secret datadog-secret -o yaml`